Check! 10 Must-Dos for a Saner Holiday Season

 Take a good look at the months of November and December.
-While Thanksgiving Day is a given, Chanukah (or, as it's known this year, Thanksgivingakah) and Christmas can be less predictable.
-Chanukah starts on Nov.
-27, and while Christmas is always on the 25th, this year it falls on a Wednesday.
+While Christmas is always on the 25th, this year it falls on a Thursday.
 If you need to take time off of work, then put in your request now.
 And if you have kids, check their winter break schedule to figure out whether you'll need to plan for childcare.

 Create a Budget3 of 11

 To give you some context on holiday spending, The National Retail Foundation estimates that the average shopper will spend $738 on gifts, decor, cards and more.
 Whether you're planning to spend more or less than the average, a budget is a must.
 To keep the number within reason, talk to your co-workers about doing a Secret Santa instead of buying individual gifts for everyone.
 You can also do the same with family members—after all buying (and receiving) one nice gift is far better than going home with scented lotions, a martini shaker and more things you don't really need.